Daniel Jones Player Prop Bets for NFL Week 8 | New York vs. Kansas City 11/1/2021

 Matchup vs. Kansas City

-- The Chiefs have the NFL's 24th-ranked pass defense this season, surrendering 285.7 yards per game through the air.
+- This week Jones will face the NFL's 24th-ranked pass defense (285.7 yards allowed per game).

-- At 1.9 passing TDs conceded per game, the Chiefs defense is ranked 21st in the NFL.
+- The Chiefs have allowed 13 touchdowns through the air (1.9 per game).
+They are 21st in the NFL in that category.

 Recent Performances

-- In last week's outing against the Panthers, Jones threw for 203 yards while completing 69.7% of his passes, while throwing one touchdown.
+- Jones put together a 203-yard performance against the Panthers last week, completing 69.7% of his pass attempts and throwing for one touchdown.

-- He also carried the ball eight times for 28 yards on the ground.

-- Over his last three games, Jones has put up 543 passing yards (181.0 per game) while connecting on 57 of 97 passes (58.8% completion percentage), with one touchdown and three interceptions.
+- Over his last three games, Jones has recorded 543 passing yards (181.0 per game) while going 57-for-97 (58.8% completion percentage) and throwing one touchdown and three interceptions.

 - He's also carried the ball 14 times for 41 yards, averaging 13.7 yards per game.